 - Your response should look like the following image.
 You'll need the Authorization value when configuring the connection in Sumo Logic.

 Configuration in Sumo Logic

-In Sumo Logic, scheduled searches send alerts to other tools via webhook connections.
+In Sumo Logic, Scheduled Searches and Monitors send alerts to other tools via webhook connections.
 To send alerts from Sumo Logic to Jira Cloud: